elenderg/PAL-1000/instruções de compilação.md

 `If the field's type should not be forgotten, repeat.`

-`append "destroy the " then the type's name then "_'s " then the field's name then ". " to the routine's body string.`
+`append "destroy the " then the type's name then "'s " then the field's name then ". " to the routine's body string.`

 `Repeat.`